Mark Reynolds (baseball): Early life

+College career

 In his three years at the University of Virginia, he was the starting shortstop on the Cavaliers baseball team.
 During his sophomore and junior campaigns, he played alongside Zimmerman, who had been shifted to third base.
 Reynolds led the team in home runs (15) in 2002, runs batted in (46) in 2003 and triples (5) in 2004.
 His 60 runs scored in 2004 matched a school record which has since been broken.
 His 35 career home runs at Virginia is tied for second all-time in Cavaliers history.
 Through August 2011, he was one of 29 former UVA players to have made it to the major leagues, along with former Cavaliers Michael Schwimer, Javier López, and Zimmerman.

 In 2002, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox, and returned to the league in 2003 to play for the Harwich Mariners.

+Professional career

-Minor leagues
+Draft and minor leagues

 The Arizona Diamondbacks selected Reynolds in the 16th round (476th overall) of the 2004 Major League Baseball draft.
 During the 2004 season, he played 64 games with the Yakima Bears of the Class A-Short Season Northwest League and four games each with the South Bend Silver Hawks of the Class A Midwest League and the Lancaster JetHawks of the Class A-Advanced California League, with an overall batting average for the season of .253 with 12 home runs and 42 runs batted in (RBIs).

-He spent all of 2005 with South Bend, again hitting .253, with 19 home runs and 76 RBIs.
+Reynolds spent the 2005 season with South Bend, again hitting .253, with 19 home runs and 76 RBIs.
 He played 76 games for Lancaster in 2006, batting .337. hitting 23 home runs, and driving in 77 runs, and was promoted to play for the Tennessee Smokies of the Class AA Southern League, appearing in 30 games for the Smokies and batting .272 with eight home runs and 21 RBIs.
 He began 2007 with the Diamondbacks′ new Class AA affiliate, the Mobile BayBears of the Southern League, and hit .306 for them in 37 games, with six home runs and 22 RBIs.